Top image: Edwige Belmore

 “It’s really being oneself,” says Isabelle Guedon – one half of Parisian shoe duo Adieu – speaking about French musical movement, des Jeunes Gens Modernes, and its influence on her own life.
 “It is to conjugate dandyism and pop revolution.
 It’s a period when people dared because everything seemed possible.”

-Emerging in the late 70s, des Jeunes Gens Modernes (translation: young modern men) carved new musical ground; combining the nihilism of punk with the glamour of new romantics and progressive electronic experimentation with bombastic French disco.
-Against a background of economic crisis and cold war tension, this scene provided the ultimate optimistic escape for French youth – an underground, modernist utopia with disco balls for stars.
+Emerging in the late 70s, the des Jeunes Gens Modernes (translation: young modern men) scene carved new musical ground; combining the nihilism of punk, with the glamour of new romantics and splicing electronic experimentation with bombastic French disco.
+Against a background of economic crisis and cold war tension, this scene provided the ultimate dance floor escapism for French youth – an underground, modernist utopia with disco balls for stars.

 For Adieu founder Isabelle Guedon, this scene proved a defining moment in her life and later became a great source of inspiration for her designs.
 “Usually all strong [musical] streamings came from England, but this eccentric and extravagant current emerged in France and from everywhere in France, not only from Paris; it was so unexpected, and so, so symbolic and strong for us from our small country hometown!
 We wanted to be as beautiful as Elli and Jacno!”